aprilbala/aprilbala.github.io/projects/funkollector.md

   - Database
   - Collection
   - Python
-summary: Created a database backed project for my Funko Pop collection.
+summary: Created a database backed project inspired to track my Funko Pop collection.
 ---
 This is an an assignment that was done for my ICS 321 class, Database Systems I. The purpose of this assignment was to create a database management system (DBMS) web application.

-As a Funko Pop collector, over the years I have accumulated over 20+ figurines.
-Additionally as more gets released,
+At the time of this project, I had a growing collection of Funko Pops.
+Funko Pops are collectible vinyl figurines made by the [Funko](https://www.funko.com/) company.
+Every couple of months, the company as more gets released, so did my collect As a Funko Pop collector, over the years I have accumulated over 20+ figurines.

+This is why I chose to use this project as a way to keep track of my current collection and wishlist.

+The plan intended for this web app was to be able a track of two collections:

 A video explaining this project can be found [here](https://www.youtube.com/watch?v=Tqvs8DM7cUA).